dgplug/glibcdocs/docs/introduction.rst

 the archive file.

 Header files are included into a program source file by the ‘#include’ preprocessor directive.
-The C language supports two forms of this directive; the firs
+The C language supports two forms of this directive; the first
 ::

     #include "header"